leonitousconforti/the-moby-effect/docs/modules/demux/Demux.ts.md

   // It doesn't matter what tty option we start the container
-  // with here, we will only get a raw socket const stdoutSocket: DemuxRaw.RawStreamSocket = yield* containers.attachWebsocket({
+  // with here, we will only get a raw socket const stdoutSocket: MobyDemux.RawStreamSocket = yield* containers.attachWebsocket({
     stdout: true,
     stream: true,
     id: containerId
   })
-  assert.ok(DemuxRaw.isRawStreamSocket(stdoutSocket), "Expected a raw socket")
+  assert.ok(MobyDemux.isRawStreamSocket(stdoutSocket), "Expected a raw socket")

   // Demux to a single sink
-  const data = yield* Demux.demuxToSingleSink(
+  const data = yield* MobyDemux.demuxToSingleSink(
     { stdout: stdoutSocket },
     Stream.concat(Stream.make("a\n"), Stream.never),
     Sink.collectAll<string>()